-I love the NZ Social Scoreboard.
+I love the NZ Social Scoreboard on Zavy.
 It takes me down rabbit holes, mostly related to snacks.
 Kiwis love snacks.
 As a nation, we love to sound off in the comments about niche Kiwi confectionary and fast-food items.

 The KFC spicy ice cream was a big deal last month.
 The new liquorice Toffee Pop flavour was major news – one (of several) competition posts on the pop earned 6,300 comments.
 Whittaker’s treated us to not one, but two new flavours for Mother’s Day, with the bonus of helping a cause (which is lovely and smart – brands that do CSR on social media earn almost double the engagement per follower than brands that don’t ).
 As I type, New World’s competition post celebrating the Raspberry Jube Squiggle has earned over 1,100 comments.